The Power of Equations and Custom Metrics

 GARP Screener

-Below we show using metrics as output, where they are displayed in the Table for comparative analysis.
+Below we show using metrics as the columns in the Table for comparative analysis.

 Table Display

-However, there are cases where out-of-the-box metrics may not provide the exact data an investor is looking for.
-Cue Equations and Custom Metrics.
+Despite the power of Built-In Metrics, there are cases where out-of-the-box metrics may not provide the exact data an investor is looking for.
+For these situations, Stock Rover provides Equations and Custom Metrics.
+Let’s begin with Equations.

-Equations are formulas that are constructed from the built-in metrics of Stock Rover.
-Equations can reference both the current and historical values of the built-in metrics.
+Equations are formulas that are constructed from the built-in metrics of Stock Rover along with arithmetic operators.
+Equations can reference both the current and the historical values of the built-in metrics.
 They can also use built-in functions to aide in creating more sophisticated formula expressions.

 When Do You Use Equations?